-“When I first met Laura we met regularly to determine what Laura’s goals were and what supports she felt she needed,” Josephine explains.
-“Out Doors Inc. (a not-for-profit organisation that delivers adventure and recreation programs for people with mental ill-health) was one of the providers mentioned so I made some calls and Laura has participated in a hike and she is looking forward to attending future hikes and camping trips.”
+“When I first met Laura, we met regularly to determine what Laura’s goals were and what supports she felt she needed,” Josephine explained.
+“Out Doors Inc. (a not-for-profit organisation that delivers adventure and recreation programs for people with mental ill-health) was one of the providers mentioned, so I made some calls.
+Laura really enjoyed her first hike with them and she is looking forward to attending more hikes and other activities like camping trips.”

-Rhonda, Laura’s mother, says Laura has made a “huge amount of progress” since the right supports, including a dialectical behaviour therapist , were identified.
+Laura’s mother Rhonda said Laura has made a “huge amount of progress” since the right supports for her were identified, including a dialectical behaviour therapist.
 “Laura has taken positive steps in all sorts of ways, including being more independent, more outspoken and seeking what she needs.
 She’s accessing more outside things, like walking, yoga and meditation, and not feeling as overwhelmed.
-Naturally, some days are more difficult than others but overall we see improvement,” Rhonda says.
+Naturally, some days are more difficult than others but, overall, we see improvement,” Rhonda said.

 “Josephine, Laura and I are all on the same page, and that relationship really helps.
 We’re all comfortable to have conversations and it has become a really important part of the NDIS package…it’s important that someone can find the right supports and help us navigate the system.”

 About NDIS Support Coordination

 NDIS Support Coordination can help you get the best out of your NDIS plan.